 Seminars and Conferences

-Weekly lectures on core topics in Infectious Disease will be presented to the faculty, fellows, residents, and students by the Infectious Diseases, Microbiology, and other faculty.
-Faculty and fellows also present at twice monthly ID journal clubs.
+Weekly lectures on core topics in Infectious Disease will be presented to the faculty, fellows, residents, and students by Infectious Diseases, Microbiology, and other faculty.
+Faculty and fellows also present at monthly ID journal clubs.
 An informal case conference is held twice monthly to discuss unusual or challenging cases seen on the inpatient services or in outpatient clinics, and are also attended by and conducted by ID faculty and fellows.
-Twice per month the faculty and fellows of the Northwestern ID division and the Lurie Children’s Hospital pediatric ID division meet to present at joint ID case conferences with a formal case presentation given by one member of each division.
+Twice per month the faculty and fellows of the Division of Infectious Diseases at the Feinberg School of Medicine and the Lurie Children’s Hospital pediatric ID division meet to present at joint ID case conferences with a formal case presentation given by one member of each division.
 A once monthly research forum is presented by faculty or fellows in the Division or by visiting professors to showcase cutting-edge research being performed in the field of Infectious Diseases.

 - Infectious Disease Case Conference: Each consult team presents 1 - 3 interesting or puzzling cases; all are invited to present unique or difficult cases from the outpatient clinic.
 The emphasis is on generating discussion and sharing the most unusual or difficult cases.
 Case presentations can be made verbally.
 PowerPoint is recommended for lab data, radiographic images, and histopathology and microbiology images.
 No handouts are required.
 No formal presentations (i.e., lectures) are necessary, but if fellows find some interesting study or related information, they are encouraged to share it.

 - Joint NMH/Lurie Children's Hospital Infectious Disease Case Conference: Cases are presented as “unknowns” by ID fellows and discussed by attendings.
 The presenting fellow then gives a brief formal discussion of the issues raised by the case.
 First year fellows present on average one case per month.